- To bring youth perspectives and voices to the CUC Board

 - Help build agendas for board meetings by bringing youth issues to the attention of the Board Vice-President/Agenda setter

-- Attend relevant portions of the Annual General Meeting (AGM) at the CUC Conference (every 2 years – next one in 2018)
+- Attend relevant portions of the Annual General Meeting (AGM)

 - Present a report to CUC members at the AGM on the YOB’s work over their past term and on the state of Canadian Youth ministry